iUnknwn/LibMonitorSwap/README.md

 test project for information on how to use library functions.

 ## License ##
-This code using a permissive ISC license - feel free to use whatever you find useful!
+This code is licensed under the ISC license - feel free to use whatever you find useful!